 GlobalData offers a comprehensive analysis of Hudson Pacific Properties, providing key insights into its Environmental, Social, and Governance(ESG) factors.
-By closely monitoring and aggregating mentions of Net Zero and associated ESG keywords, GlobalData delivers valuable information on Hudson Pacific Properties‘ ESG performance.
+By closely monitoring and aggregating mentions of climate change and associated ESG keywords, GlobalData delivers valuable information on Hudson Pacific Properties‘s ESG performance.
 GlobalData’s company profile on Hudson Pacific Properties offers a 360-degree view of the company, SWOT analysis, key financials, and business strategy including insights on ESG implementation among other information.
 Buy the report here.

 Hudson Pacific Properties, a real estate investment trust, has set net-zero targets to reduce its greenhouse gas (GHG) emissions.
 The company aims to achieve its net-zero targets by 2030.
 Hudson Pacific Properties has specific goals related to scope 1, scope 2, and scope 3 emissions.
 Scope 1 emissions represent direct energy emissions resulting from natural gas, diesel, and refrigerants use at properties, as well as fleet-related diesel, gasoline, and propane used by the company in its operations.
 Scope 2 emissions, calculated using the location-based method, represent indirect emissions resulting from purchased electricity use.
 The company claims the benefits of specified purchases and delivery of renewable energy through utility-specific Renewable Portfolio Standard percentages.